 Marge Käsper and Raili Marling, University of Tartu, Estonia: To say without saying: 1968 slogans in Soviet Estonia and France

 Giulia Sbaffi, New York University: Dissolving fathers - the transmission of the memory of 1968 in present Italy

 Anna Frisone, Sorbonne : A gendered narrative of 1968 legacies: feminist critical perspectives on education

-Javier Campo, University of Buenos Aires: The Hour of the Furnaces: a film that marked with fire the 68
+Javier Campo, University of the Center of the Province of Buenos Aires: The Hour of the Furnaces: a film that marked with fire the 68

 4.00 – 5.00 PM